JMencius/pie/README.md

-  --no-sv                Ignore structural variant --no-double            Ignore double heterozygous site --no-sort              Do not sort chromosome or regions, directly use the input order --verbose              Enable verbose mode, printing parameters and progress to standard output --version              Show the version and exit.
+  --no-sv                Ignore structural variant --no-double            Ignore double heterozygous site --no-sort              Do not sort chromosome or regions, directly use the input order --include-genotype    Including the impact of variant calling of genotype on phasing results, use to compare different
+                         pipleline, such as alignment-based phasing and de-novo assembly --verbose              Enable verbose mode, printing parameters and progress to standard output --version              Show the version and exit.
   -h, --help             Show this message and exit.